Deltara3/dpsht/README.md

 - Python

 # Information
-- DPSHT is a GUI frontend for [SPWN](https://github.com/Spu7Nix/SPWN-language)
+- DPSHT is a GUI frontend for [SPWN](https://github.com/Spu7Nix/SPWN-language).
+- The name is joke, please don't get upset.

 # Installation
 ## Windows